and0125/figma/README.md

 - You can use pages to separate content.
 You can organize these pages as mobile vs. desktop designs, or possibly to have each common frame in a separate page.
 Also can be helpful to keep your task flow and user persona in a separate page in the project.
 - UI Kits are design systems to stay within the design framework of a full site.
 A style guide is a less detailed UI kit.
 Pages are used to organize these systems for ease of use by others.
 - 15 or 16 point fonts are best for mobile apps.
 11 or 12 point fonts will feel small on mobile devices and desktops.
+- use the Figma app for testing out the mobile design on an actual device to make sure it presents well.
+If you don't like it on your phone, change it.

+## Personal Critique